Blog Total Locker Service

 Losing a locker key is common, particularly in shared or high-use environments.

-If the code is known, replacement is simple.
-If not, you may need to:
+If the code is known, replacement is usually simple.
+If the code is not known, you may need to:

 Cut to Code Keys: How the Process Works

-Cut-to-code keys are produced using the original lock specification rather than copying an existing key.
-This ensures consistency and accuracy across large locker systems.
+Cut-to-code keys are produced from the original lock specification rather than copied from an existing key.
+This helps maintain consistency and accuracy across single lockers and larger locker systems.

 You can read the full explanation in our guide to cut to code locker keys.